Self/less: Plot

 At a nearby motel, Damian then uses a laptop to research additional details regarding "shedding", and discovers that a man named Dr. Francis Jensen, now deceased, was the pioneer researcher in the field of transhumanism.
 In a video, Damian notices a tic Jensen shares with Albright, then sees Albright sitting next to Jensen, deducing that Jensen may have shed his consciousness into Albright's body.

-Damian then finds Jensen's wife, Phyllis, in a nursing home, but she is living with Alzheimer's and remembers nothing.
+Damian then finds Jensen's wife, Phyllis, in a nursing home, but she has Alzheimer's and remembers nothing.
 Damian lures Jensen (Albright) to the facility, where he reveals that the pills are meant to fully eliminate the original personalities of the bodies used in the shedding procedure, telling Damian that without the pills, Damian's consciousness will die, and Mark's will re-emerge.

 Jensen later escapes when more killers arrive.
 Damian is almost overpowered, but Madeline wounds the attacker, who proves to be Anton in a new body.
 Anton reveals that he has shed multiple times.
 While Damian confiscates Anton's pills, Anton taunts Madeline to ask her "husband" why he cannot answer personal questions about their life.

 Madeline then confronts "Mark" over his lack of knowledge of their personal details, causing Damian to reveal the entire story.
-He takes her and Anna to his old friend Martin O'Neill, and convinces Martin to arrange for Madeline and Anna to flee to the Caribbean.
-When he and Madeline discover Anna playing with Martin's previously deceased child Tony, Martin admits that he allowed Tony to also use shedding, and that Jensen's men are coming.
+He takes her and Anna to his old friend Martin O'Neill and convinces Martin to arrange for Madeline and Anna to flee to the Caribbean.
+When he and Madeline discover Anna playing with Martin's previously deceased child Tony, Martin admits that he allowed Tony to also use shedding and that Jensen's men are coming.
 Damian then reveals shedding's secret to Martin, who reacts in shock and disgust.
-Damian distracts Jensen's men while Martin flees with the others.
-Damian again fatally injures Anton, but the other thugs realize that Damian is alone and turn to recapture Madeline and Anna.
+Damian distracts Jensen's men while Martin helps the others to flee.
+Damian again fatally injures Anton, but the other thugs realize that Damian is alone and turn back, recapturing Madeline and Anna.